Tips To Choose The Right School For A Child With Special Needs

 Here is a Parent Checklist one can look up for children below 8 years of age who are beginning school life:

-Play Based Approach: Children below 5 years of age learn best through play.
+Children below 5 years of age learn best through play.
 This play can be unstructured where the child is empowered to explore and learn his way.
 E.g. using clay, sand, running etc. wherein the expectations are minimal.
-Later it can be structured (only if the child is ready) where there are some rules and the child needs to follow certain directions from the teacher.

 Having mentioned the above its important to note, if it is difficult to find a school that meets all the above criteria, you should ensure that it meets at least “half” the criteria.
 After all, it’s in the best interest of your child.
 Providing quality education in today’s times is expensive and very important that your child gets the best possible opportunities from his school.